How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 When?

-Once you have a destination and amount of time required, decide what’s feasible.
-When could you take that trip?
-Will it be this year, next year, or a trip you need to save for over several years?
+Once you have a destination and the required time, decide what’s feasible.
+What time of year could you take that trip?
+Will it be this year, next year, or a trip you must save for several years?
+You’ll want to establish a travel budget line in your overall budget.

-Make a list of the kinds of activities each person in your family enjoys.
+Make a list of the activities each person in your family enjoys.
 When in doubt, ask them.
-You might be surprised to learn that your granddaughter has an escape room experience on her bucket list.
-Then match the travelers’ interests to the destination.
+You might be surprised that your granddaughter has an escape room experience on her bucket list.
+Then, match the travelers’ interests to the destination.

-Consider the best time to visit a destination.
+Consider the best travel dates to visit a destination.
+Get something scheduled by looking at specific dates on the calendar.
+You may get a better deal at one time of year than at another time.
 Compare calendars to determine what week will work best.
 Schedule time off work.
 Will the kiddos be out of school?
 Does the timing work for all those going on the trip?
-Consider planned activities and weather?
-Check for hotels and flights.
+Consider planned activities and weather.
+Check for hotel rooms and flights.
 Be sure all the elements of the journey work together.

 Determine what you’re willing to compromise on and what you aren’t.
-If there’s something you especially want to do, like have breakfast at Tiffany’s, make sure their restaurant isn’t under renovation.
+If you especially want to do something like have breakfast at Tiffany’s, make sure their restaurant isn’t under renovation.

 China Town in Washington, D.C.